 Power fold mirrors – The mirrors fold in when you open and lock the car.
 You can also fold them in with the push of a button, handy for squeezing through tight gaps

 Blacked out windows – The rear windows are blacked out for privacy which is great for driving lessons.

 Puddle lights – Lights under the mirrors show up any puddles by the side of the car when you open the door so you don’t step in them.

-Deflation detection – The car warns you if you are losing air from a tyre.
+Tyre pressure monitor – The car warns you if you are losing air from a tyre.
 Punctures are not always obvious and can cause accidents if you just keep driving without noticing them.
 You can also see the pressure of each tyre on the screen.

-Paul – I’ll be there to guide you through your lessons, just like i have with over 500 other pupils.
+Paul – Last but not least, I’ll be there to guide you through your driving lessons just like I have with hundreds of pupils.
 You can learn more about me here

 You can find out more about the Ford Fiesta at Ford.co.uk/fiesta (opens in new tab)